alphacloud/messagepack/README.md

 # Samples

 Sample application is located at `src/samples/NetCoreWebApi`.
-Sample requests can be found at `src/samples/MessagePack.postman_collection.json`.
+Sample Postman requests can be found at `src/samples/MessagePack.postman_collection.json`.
 To post MessagePack content, load use `SingleModel.msgpack` located under `src/samples`.

 # References